-I started the project with background research and user interviews.
-A critical insight from this phase was how similar bookmarks are information scraps (Bernstein et al., 2008).
+I spoke to 4 users in order to understand how they stored information for later retrieval, and specifically, their practices around browsing and bookmarking on the web.
+A critical insight from this phase was how similar bookmarks are to information scraps (Bernstein et al., 2008).
 Like bookmarks, these scraps constantly elude the tools we use to manage them.
 Their purpose also varies from temporary storage to reminding and archival.

 Lower time and effort to capture